Posted by marilynch

 See Children and Teens section for posts of special interest to this young lad and others.

 Wish you had a river you could skate away on?
-If you want a little diversion from biking, go to the Custom House Plaza for seasonal ice skating.
+If you want a little diversion from biking, some years you can find seasonal ice skating on the Custom House Plaza.
 HER Helmet Thursdays spots like Peter B’s Brewpub, Cafe Fina, and Domenico’s on the Wharf have all sponsored Ice Skating by the Bay on the Custom House Plaza.

 Eduardo, a local custom bike builder, was happy to accommodate the request to show another image of the many people–locals and visitors–who love biking in Monterey.